-The University's copyright policy was updated on September 21, 2011.
-The revised policy supports the university’s longstanding commitment to academic freedom while refining outdated elements of the earlier policy and clarifying definitions, balancing scholars’ needs to control the dissemination of their work with the university’s need to preserve important scholarly output.
+The University of Michigan outlines its copyright policy in SPG 601.28: Who Holds Copyright at or in Affiliation with the University of Michigan.
+The policy supports the university’s longstanding commitment to academic freedom while refining outdated elements of the earlier policy and clarifying definitions, balancing scholars’ needs to control the dissemination of their work with the university’s need to preserve important scholarly output.

-- Preservation - Under the new policy, the University can "preserve, archive, and host Scholarly Works in its institutional repositories, such as Deep Blue, where faculty can control the timing and scope of access to their copyrighted works."
+- The University retains the right to use scholarly works for educational and administrative purposes and to preserve, archive, and host scholarly works in its institutional repositories.
+Under the policy, the University can "preserve, archive, and host Scholarly Works in its institutional repositories, such as Deep Blue, where faculty can control the timing and scope of access to their copyrighted works."
 This clarifies the right of the University to preserve scholarly works by reserving the non-exclusive right (meaning the author may otherwise assign or grant his or her rights) to use scholarly works for educational or administrative purposes consistent with the University's educational mission and academic norms and to preserve, archive and host those works.